HCL-TECH-SOFTWARE/commerce-voice-search-asset/README.md

-# Voice-Search-POC
+# Voice-Search-Asset

 **It provides the capability to search HCL Commerce Catalog using voice search on React Stores.**

-**DISCLAIMER:**  This Proof of Concept asset is being provided as-is to help accelerate your projects.
+**DISCLAIMER:**  This asset is being provided as-is to help accelerate your projects.
 As such, we are unable to provide official support for this asset.
 We have provided documentation as well as any needed code artifacts for your use.

 **Prerequisites:** HCL Commerce V9.1.x / HCL Commerce React Storefront SDK